Clinical Placement Office Hours

 If you are admitted as an MTA (Greater Middle Tennessee Area) student, Vanderbilt’s Clinical Placement Office works with your specialty faculty to secure clinical sites.
 Clinical sites located within a 150-mile radius from the School of Nursing are considered to be within this area.
 As a result, you may have rotations in Kentucky, Alabama, and East or West Tennessee, depending on the sites’ appropriateness.
 Your faculty take into consideration a number of factors in assigning students to sites, including home address, specialty needs, and clinical interests.

-Given the large number of health profession students in the area and the competition for sites, agencies and providers have asked that all Greater Middle Tennessee area VUSN placements be coordinated by a school representative.
+Given the large number of health profession students in the area and the competition for sites, agencies and providers have asked that a school representative coordinate all Greater Middle Tennessee area VUSN placements.
 Students are not to reach out to local sites to arrange their own placements.
 If you identify a possible local placement, please contact your specialty director or course coordinator first; they will work with the Clinical Placement office staff to see if a placement is possible.

 If you are admitted as OMTA (outside the Greater Middle Tennessee Area), your faculty and the Clinical Placement staff work collaboratively with you to locate OMTA sites.
 You are encouraged to develop a list of possible sites, as you often have a better knowledge of the area and can use personal networks and connections to identify a preceptor/site.
 Your faculty and clinical placement staff will meet regularly with you to evaluate your progress in identifying possible clinical sites and to brainstorm potential placements.
 Once you have secured a preceptor’s agreement for a rotation, you must submit information through the Clinical Placement system, Exxat.
 This enables your faculty to vet your preceptor, in accordance with accreditation requirements, and ensures the potential clinical experience is appropriate and meets both the specialty requirements and your educational needs.